Houses in Multiple Occupation (HMO's)

 • Any work undertaken that has required building control sign off

 Where a certificate comprises multiple pages, you must provide the whole certificate, not just the first page.
+Unsatisfactory certificates will not be accepted; any remedial works identified on the certificates must be completed and a new satisfactory certificate submitted.

 What we will do next

 We will then draft licence conditions based on the findings from this inspection.
 The draft licence (known as an intention notice) will be emailed or posted to you and other interested parties for consultation.
-Licenses can be served by post, but this incurs an additional fee.

-We will then grant your HMO licence (known as the decision notice).
+After 14 days we will then grant your HMO licence (known as the decision notice).
 Again, copies will be sent to all interested parties.

-If you are still unhappy with the conditions, you will have an opportunity to appeal to the first-tier property tribunal.
+If you are unhappy with the conditions, you will have an opportunity to appeal to the first-tier property tribunal.